jimcrayne/hk/README.md

   -d       Dump last script to stdout

   -p CODE  Pipe mode, apply CODE to contents of stdin

+  -x CODE  Show result of CODE using xmessage

   -h       This help screen